jamesyc/xyzDomainFinder/README.md

   written.
 - `--rate-limit` – cap requests per second to avoid RDAP throttling (helpful when running unattended).
+- `--lookup-mode {rdap,doh}` – choose between RDAP (default) and the Cloudflare DNS-over-HTTPS resolver for availability checks.
+The DoH mode is useful for quicker local experiments when RDAP throttling is too strict.
+- `--doh-endpoint URL` – override the DNS-over-HTTPS endpoint used when in DoH mode (defaults to Cloudflare; compatible with providers like dns.google).

 Every run appends available domains to the CSV in the format: